 - Allowing employees to work from home

-If none of these options are viable then the Employer should advise the employees whether their time off work in these circumstances will be paid or unpaid or whether they can request to take the time off as paid annual leave.
+If these options aren’t viable, then the Employer should advise the employees whether their time off work in these circumstances will be paid or unpaid or whether they can request to take the time off as paid annual leave.
 (However, employers cannot insist that employees take annual leave without the requisite notice).

 If my employers business premises is temporarily closed (e.g. due to flooding, fire, power supply failure) are they obliged to pay me?

-If an Employer has to temporarily close their business premises at short notice and there is no work available for its employees as a result this is called a period of lay-off.
-During a lay-off you are entitled to receive normal pay (unless there is a contractual right to be laid off without pay or employees consent to not being paid).
+If an Employer has to temporarily close their business premises at short notice and there is no work available for its employees, as a result, this is called a period of lay-off.
+During a layoff, you’re entitled to receive normal pay (unless there’s a contractual right to be laid off without pay or employees consent to not being paid).

-If you are entitled to normal pay but do not receive it you can sue your Employer for damages or claim unfair constructive dismissal (if you resign as a result of the non-payment) on the grounds of a breach of your contract of employment; you may also claim that your Employer has made an authorised deduction from wages.
+If you’re entitled to normal pay but don’t receive it, you can sue your employer for damages or claim unfair constructive dismissal (if you resign as a result of the non-payment) on the grounds of a breach of your contract of employment; you may also claim that your employer has made an authorised deduction from wages.

-If your Employer is considering cost-cutting measures that includes pay cuts, then a pay cut should not be imposed upon an employee without their consent.
-They should seek your agreement and confirm the change in writing, informing you if this is a permanent change (or if there is a time limit).
+If your Employer is considering cost-cutting measures that includes pay cuts, then a pay cut shouldn’t be imposed upon an employee without their consent.
+They should seek your agreement and confirm the change in writing, informing you if this is a permanent change (or if there’s a time limit).

-If you do not accept the proposed change you should:
+If you don’t accept the proposed change you should:

 - Make it clear, in writing, that you are working under protest or as a last resort

-- In either case you should raise a grievance detailing your complaint.
-You will then be in a position to bring a claim for unlawful deduction of wages, breach of contract and/or, if you have resigned, constructive dismissal.
+- In either case, you should raise a grievance detailing your complaint.
+You’ll then be in a position to bring a claim for unlawful deduction of wages, breach of contract and/or, if you have resigned, constructive dismissal.

-Your Employer, if you do not accept the change, may terminate your existing contract and re-engage you on a new contract.
-This is a dismissal so you could make a claim for unfair dismissal at an Employment Tribunal (although your employer will probably claim this was a fair dismissal for business reasons).
+If you don’t accept the change, your employer, may terminate your existing contract and re-engage you on a new contract.
+This is a dismissal, so you could make a claim for unfair dismissal at an Employment Tribunal (although your employer will probably claim this was a fair dismissal for business reasons).

 More details about changing your terms and conditions are here.